fls-bioinformatics-core/ngsarchiver/README.rst

    restored in whole or in part (so archived data can be recovered back to its original form)

-``ngsarchiver`` adopts a broadly agnostic approach and makes minimal assumptions about the data within each run, specifically it automatically classifies the source directory into one of three types:
+While the structuring of data into subdirectories within each run directory broadly follows conventions adopted within the BCF, these conventions can vary over time and between platforms and even individual analysts.
+As a result there is a degree of non-homogeneity across the datastore, and so ``ngsarchiver`` adopts a broadly agnostic approach which makes minimal assumptions about the data within each run directory.
+Specifically it automatically classifies each run directory as one of three types:

 - ``GenericRun`` is a directory with a mixture of files and subdirectories at the top-level (and which isn't